Pedro Gómez Labrador

-Pedro Gómez Labrador, 1st Marquess of Labrador (1755–June 18, 1850) was a Spanish diplomat who served as Spain's representative at the Congress of Vienna (1814–1815).
+Pedro Gómez Labrador, Marquess of Labrador (Valencia de Alcántara, November 30, 1764 – Paris, June 17, 1850) was a Spanish diplomat who served as Spain's representative at the Congress of Vienna (1814–1815).

 Labrador did not successfully advance his country's diplomatic goals at the conference.
-These goals included restoring the Bourbons (who had been deposed by Napoleon) to the thrones of Spain's old Italian possessions, and reestablishing control over Spanish South American colonies, which had risen in revolt during the Napoleonic invasion of Spain.
+These goals included restoring the Bourbons (who had been deposed by Napoleon) to the thrones of some italian kingdoms and reestablishing control over Spanish American colonies, which had risen for independence from Spain during the failed Napoleonic invasion of Spain, and for which the Congress had no such jurisdiction over.

 The Marquess of Labrador is almost universally condemned by historians for his incompetence at the Congress.
-One standard Spanish history textbook condemns him for "...his mediocrity, his haughty character, and his total subordination to the whims of the king's inner circle, by which he achieved nothing favorable."
+One standard Spanish history textbook condemns him for "[...] his mediocrity, his haughty character, and his total subordination to the whims of the king's inner circle, by which he achieved nothing favorable."
 Paul Johnson calls him "a caricature Spaniard who specialized in frantic rages, haughty silences and maladroit demarches."

-Life and Career
+Career

+Early life

 Labrador was born in Valencia de Alcántara, and studied at the traditionally conservative University of Salamanca.
 He received a bachelor's degree in law at the age of twenty-seven and an advanced degree four years later, and was named a judge on the Audiencia of Seville in 1793.

 In August 1798, Labrador was sent as chargé d'affaires in Florence by Charles IV of Spain to accompany Pius VI (r.1775–1799) in exile, when this pontiff was forced to become a prisoner of the French, following his refusal to surrender his temporal sovereignty to the French armies commanded by General Louis Alexandre Berthier.

 At the death of Pius VI, Labrador was named Minister Plenipotentiary to the Papal States, and later served at Florence, capital of the Napoleonic Kingdom of Etruria.

 The liberal deputies of the national assembly based in Cádiz (1810–1813) took him to be one of their own, and gave him the vital post of Minister of State, a decision they would quickly regret: "Labrador was dim, prolix, of pride and arrogance that trod the limits of fatuity, and of peculiar pedantry."
 But he was no liberal.
 He assisted Ferdinand VII in abolishing the liberal constitution of 1812, and was awarded with the duty of representing Spain at the peace conferences of Paris and Vienna, with the full rank and title of Ambassador.

-At the Congress, the Marquess of Labrador was outmaneuvered by experienced diplomats such as Talleyrand and Metternich.